davidmeredith/devsGuidebook/devGuidebook.md

 | Structural Typing / Protocols      | A type is compatible if has methods that correspond to an interface protocol, with compile-time checks (eg Go)                                                                        |
 | Duck Typing                        | Same as Structural Typing with dynamic-dispatch (eg Python)                                                                                                                           |

-#### Inheritance is Solely for Strong 'Is A' Type Relationships to Maintain State Invariants and Post-Conditions
+#### Inheritance is Solely for Strong 'Is A' Type Relationships for State, State-Invariants, and Post-Conditions

 > [!TIP]
 A common mistake is to assume inheritance is mainly for sharing behaviour.
-It is not, it is for inheriting all public and protected members including state variables and, importantly, maintaining all invariants and post-conditions.
+It is not, it is for inheriting all public and protected members including state variables and, importantly, requries all invariants and post-conditions are maintained.
+Interfaces and type-classes don't allow state sharing by design, they are designed to be lightweight solely for passing around behaviour.
+When you need to share state, you need to rely on inheritance and/or composition.

-The Liskov substitution principle mandates this - it should be possible to replace a parent object with any of its sub-types.
-The sub-type must therefore maintain all public members including methods and state, and all invariants (i.e. conditions and relationships across all state that hold true), and all post-conditions (i.e. the invariants hold after object construction and after applying behaviour).
-Inheritance is the mechanism that enables this.
-Inheritance should be reserved only for strong and natural 'is a' types of relationships.
-It can be over-applied, in fact you often do not need inheritance and should share behaviour using parametric polymorphism instead.
+The Liskov substitution principle requires all invariants and post-conditions are maintained when extending a parent - it is required that a parent object can be replaced with any of its sub-types.
+The sub-type must therefore maintain all public members including methods, state, all invariants (i.e. conditions and relationships across all state that hold true), and all post-conditions (i.e. the invariants hold after object construction and after applying behaviour).
+Inheritance is the mechanism that enables all of this.
+Inheritance should be reserved only for strong and natural 'IS A' relationships e.g. a swallow is a bird.
+This principle can be over-applied, in fact you often do not need inheritance and should instead favour sharing behaviour using parametric polymorphism and/or type classes instead.
 As a memory aid, if you define a super class `Bird`, you would think adding the `fly()` method would be appropriate, but no, not all birds can fly and some can swim, so flying is a behaviour better added as by the `Flyer` interface, so `Penguine` can omit `fly()` (and also apply the `Swimmer` interface).
+I would say that the semantics of the parent need to be maintained by the children on all of the 'features' for the relationship to be a natural 'IS A' relationship.

 [top](#Table-Of-Contents)

 #### Inheritance Should be Explicitly Designed For

-By default, in some languages you can extend a class by default, unless you explicitly disallow it e.g., using the `final` keyword in Java or through object and interface Sealing.
+By default, in some languages you can extend a class by default (the wrong default), unless you explicitly disallow it e.g., using the `final` keyword in Java or through object and interface Sealing.
 In modern languages, classes are typically closed to extension by default.
 For example, in Kotlin you have to explicitly enable class extension using the `open` keyword to make it explicit that this class is designed to be extended.
 This makes SOLID’s 'Open Closed Principle' best-practice explicit in the language.

 [top](#Table-Of-Contents)